Norwegian, Swedish grids to put $107 mln into new Nordic power-balancing system

-A new model is needed to accommodate the transition towards more renewable energy and to facilitate Europe’s common electricity market, Svenska Kraftnat said in a statement on Monday.
+A new model is needed to accommodate the transition toward more renewable energy and to facilitate Europe’s common electricity market, Svenska Kraftnat said in a statement on Monday.

 The system will control power balancing across the Nordic region, also including Finland and Denmark.
 Those countries’ grids were initially reluctant to agree on a deal as they were left out of some parts of the decision-making.